lukesherwood/mowbrayrecipes-api/README.md

 Frontend is built with React-JS and state is managed with Redux.
 Styling with Bootstrap and custom CSS.

 ### Future Updates

-    - Comments
-    - Notes/Description of recipes
-    - Upload and hosting of images
-    - organize by categories
+    - organize by categories filter
-    - search function